You are currently viewing 17 Things You Will Love to Do in Ljubljana Slovenia

 Where to stay in Ljubljana?

-Most of the main attractions in Ljubljana are in the Old Town so it’s best to stay inside of the Old Town itself or within walking distance of it.
-If you decide to stay further away to take advantage of the lower accommodation prices, then just make sure that you are close by a bus line.
+Most of the main attractions in Ljubljana are in the Old Town, so it’s best to stay inside of the Old Town itself or within walking distance of it.
+If you decide to stay further away to take advantage of the lower accommodation prices, then just make sure that you stay nearby a bus line.

 Click here to shop for your Ljubljana accommodations!